+ This title of Mary refers to the origins of the ancient Carmelite Order, whose first members lived as hermits on Mount Carmel in Palestine.

 + According to legend, the Blessed Virgin appeared to Saint Simon Stock, a Carmelite priest, in England on July 16, 1251, presenting him with the brown Carmelite scapular.
 In time, devotion to “Our Lady of Mount Carmel” and the brown scapular spread throughout the world.

-+ Although this is the patron feast of the Carmelite Order, the Church’s liturgy focuses more broadly on Mary’s role as intercessor and protector of Christians.
++ Although this is the patron feast of the Carmelite Order, the Church’s liturgy on this day focuses more broadly on Mary’s role as intercessor and protector of Christians.

 May the venerable intercession of the glorious Virgin Mary

 come to our aid, we pray, O Lord,

 so that, fortified by her protection,